 Nothing you hope to gain from a short-term, unequal friendship will be worth the costs that eventually show up.
 So, when the exchange is not equal, even if it is initially in your favor, end it.
 Walk away before the negative consequences add up.
 Only stay with friends who feel the same.

 Can men and women be just friends?
-In many cases, the answer is no. Sometimes that is good thing, when both people see friendship as a step to mutually-satisfying love, sex, and/or commitment.
-At other times, men and women cannot be "just" friends because only one friend desires something more.
-Those mismatched desires between men and women lead to unequal friend zone situations, where one person's needs are completely satisfied at the other's expense.
+In many cases, the answer is no. Sometimes that is a good thing, when both people see friendship as a step to mutually satisfying love, sex, and/or commitment.
+At other times, men and women cannot be just friends because only one friend desires something more.
+Those mismatched desires between men and women lead to unequal friend-zone situations, in which one person's needs are completely satisfied at the other's expense.
 Those unfortunate instances and the frustrations around them are the friendship problems we hear so much about.

-Nevertheless, friendship between men and women is not impossible.
+Friendship between men and women is not impossible.
 However, it does require finding someone with friendship goals matching your own.
 Communicating clearly and leaving when there is not a match is key.
-Also, if you desire "just friends", then it may be better to pick only friends who are already in other romantic relationships.
+Also, if you desire to be "just friends," it may be better to pick friends who are already in other romantic relationships.
 That way, you can have a satisfying exchange, a good friend, and no frustration.

 © 2013 by Jeremy S. Nicholson, M.A., M.S.W., Ph.D.
 All rights reserved.